JordyZomer/autoSubTakeover/README.md

 Options:
   --domains TEXT      Domains to brute.
   --nameservers TEXT  Nameservers to use.
-  --wordlist TEXT     Wordlist of subdomains
+  --wordlist TEXT     Wordlist of subdomains.
   --help              Show this message and exit.

 ```